 When it comes to reopening your amenities, one of the challenges is limiting occupancy for social distancing.
 We’ve done some of the math for you so you can find the right occupancy limits for social distancing, and how to put those into practice with Amenity Boss.

 Follow state and local guidelines for social distancing

 First, the actions you take will need to be in agreement with local health officials, legal counsel, and local reopening guidelines.

 In Florida, the Department of Business & Professional Regulation has given mandatory measures for fitness centers and gyms including limiting customer access to no more than 50% of the building’s occupancy.
 In some states and counties, limits may be even less.
 Amenities require thorough cleaning and disinfecting of all surfaces at the end of the day as well as routine cleaning of high-touch surfaces throughout the day.
-The CDC also offers guidelines for public pools, hot tubs, and playgrounds during COVID-19.

 Whatever your local guidelines include, Amenity Boss can help easily enforce the limits you set.